-- 1. From the menu at the top of the screen click on: Analyze, then click on Regression, then on Linear. - 2.
-Click on your continuous dependent variable (e.g. total perceived stress: tpstress) and move it into the Dependent box. - 3.
-Click on your independent variables (total mastery: tmast; total PCOISS: tpcoiss) and move them into the Independent box. - 4.
-For Method, make sure Enter is selected (this will give you standard multiple regression). - 5.
-Click on the Statistics button. - Tick the box marked Estimates, Confidence Intervals, Model fit, Descriptives, Part and partial correlations and Collinearity diagnostics. - In the Residuals section tick the Casewise diagnostics and Outliers outside 3 standard deviations. - Click on Continue.

-- 6. Click on the Options button.
-In the Missing Values section click on Exclude cases pairwise. - 7.
-Click on the Plots button. - Click on ZRESID and the arrow button to move this into the Y box. - Click on ZPRED and the arrow button to move this into the X box. - In the section headed Standardized Residual Plots, tick the Normal probability plot option. - Click on Continue. - 8.
-Click on the Save button. - In the section labelled Distances tick the Mahalanobis box (this will identify multivariate outliers for you) and Cook's. - Click on Continue. - 9.
-Click on OK.
+- From the menu at the top of the screen, click on Analyze, then click on Regression, then on Linear. - Click on your continuous dependent variable (e.g. total perceived stress: tpstress) and move it into the Dependent box. - Click on your independent variables (total mastery: tmast; total PCOISS: tpcoiss) and move them into the Independent box. - For Method, make sure Enter is selected.
+(This will give you standard multiple regression.) - 5.
+Click on the Statistics button. - Tick the box marked Estimates, Confidence Intervals, Model fit, Descriptives, Part and partial correlations and Collinearity diagnostics. - In the Residuals section, tick the Casewise diagnostics and Outliers outside 3 standard deviations.
+Click on Continue. - Click on the Options button.
+In the Missing Values section, click on Exclude cases pairwise.
+Click on Continue. - 7.
+Click on the Plots button. - Click on ZRESID and the arrow button to move this into the Y box. - Click on ZPRED and the arrow button to move this into the X box. - In the section headed Standardized Residual Plots, tick the Normal probability plot option.
+Click on Continue. - 8.
+Click on the Save button. - In the section labelled Distances, tick the Mahalanobis box and Cook's. - Click on Continue and then OK (or on Paste to save to Syntax Editor).